 Was ‘The Real Housewives Of Beverly Hills’ Season 8 Reunion Canceled Due To ‘Crisis’?
-Radar Online Weighs In
+‘Radar Online’ Weighs In

 “Bad weather delayed them,” a source told the outlet, adding that producers allegedly decided to postpone the taping because of the storm.

 The insider went on to say that during the time filming was set to take place on The Real Housewives of Beverly Hills Season 8 reunion, Richards was enjoying the snow in the Big Apple and spending time with her friends.
-Meanwhile, as a source claimed the taping had been rescheduled for a date with in the next 10 days, a spokesperson for Bravo TV told Radar Online that there was no accuracy to their report, as the Season 8 reunion has long been scheduled for an undisclosed date at the end of this month.
+Meanwhile, as a source claimed the taping had been rescheduled for a date within the next 10 days, a spokesperson for Bravo TV told Radar Online that there was no accuracy to their report, as the Season 8 reunion has long been scheduled for an undisclosed date at the end of this month.

 Radar Online went on to say that the cast of the reality series had allegedly been busy “sharpening their claws” before producers suddenly canceled production due to Richards and Cohen’s inability to get to town.